eventual-recluse/LiveCut/README.md

 [Bruno Ace SC Font](https://fonts.google.com/specimen/Bruno+Ace+SC) designed by Astigmatic.
 [Open Font License.](https://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL)

 Livecut
 =======

-Livecut is based on [BBCut](http://www.cus.cam.ac.uk/~nc272/papers/pdfs/bbcutlib.pdf) the BreakBeat Cutting library written by [Nick Collins](http://www.cus.cam.ac.uk/~nc272/) for [SuperCollider](http://supercollider.sourceforge.net/)
+Livecut is based on BBCut, the BreakBeat Cutting library written by Nick Collins for SuperCollider.

 The BBCut Library began out of work on an algorithm to simulate the automatic cutting of breakbeats in the style of early jungle or drum and bass, Nick Collins.